IshaanTakrani/Youtube_mp3_converter/README.md

 pip install pytube
 ```

-For an executable, you can install pyinstaller, the run the command ```pyinstaller main.py --onefile``` in your terminal, or install from releases.
+For an executable, you can install pyinstaller, the run the command ```pyinstaller main.py --onefile``` in your terminal, or download and run main.exe from releases.